Sheriff: Iceland

 There are 24 sheriffs and sheriff jurisdictions in Iceland.
 The jurisdictions are not defined by the administrative divisions of Iceland but are mainly a mixture of counties and municipalities.

 The post of sheriff was mandated by the Old Covenant, an agreement between the Icelandic Commonwealth and the Kingdom of Norway.
 The agreement which was ratified between 1262 and 1264 makes the post of sheriff the oldest secular position of government still operating in Iceland.

+Deputy sheriff

+A deputy sheriff is someone who answers to the sheriff and does the same duties as them.